Cost & Insurance Guide for Gastric Bypass Surgery

 - Letter from your primary care physician noting the medical necessity of the bariatric surgery.

 - Documentation of your non-surgical weight loss methods spanning at least six months.
 Some insurance providers will require that these non-surgical weight loss methods be medically supervised by your physician.

-- That you be 18 years or older.
+- That you are 18 years or older.
 For patients under the age of 18, there may be special considerations.

-- That you consult the expertise of a weight loss surgeon prior to applying for assistance through your insurance provider.
+- That you consult the expertise of a weight loss surgeon before applying for assistance through your insurance provider.

 - Undergoing a psychological evaluation.

 Different insurance providers will have different requirements depending on your individual situation.
 Contact your insurance provider to find out what their specific requirements are early so that you can get the ball rolling, especially if you need to begin documenting your weight loss efforts.

 Provided that you meet the coverage requirements, both Medicare and Medicaid do presently cover gastric bypass surgery.
 To qualify, you must have a BMI of at least 35 and at least one co-morbidity, such as high blood pressure, diabetes, or sleep apnea.
 You must also have documented evidence that you have been obese for at least five years.
 Both Medicare and Medicaid have additional requirements as well, such as documentation from your primary physician showing that you have tried other medically supervised weight loss programs for at least six months, passing a psychological exam, and proof showing that your weight loss surgery is medically necessary.